David Rothkopf is no longer with the Carnegie Endowment.

-A prolific writer, Rothkopf is the author of more than 1000 articles on international themes for publications that, in addition to Foreign Policy, include the New York Times, the Washington Post, the Financial Times, and Foreign Affairs.
-His most recent book is his second major history of foreign policy and national security decisionmaking in the U.S. government and is entitled National Insecurity: American Leadership in an Age of Fear (Public Affairs: 2015, paperback 2016).
+A prolific writer, Rothkopf is the author of more than 1,000 articles on international themes for publications that, in addition to Foreign Policy, include the New York Times, the Washington Post, the Financial Times, and Foreign Affairs.
+His book National Insecurity: American Leadership in an Age of Fear (Public Affairs: 2015, paperback 2016) is his second major history of foreign policy and national security decisionmaking in the U.S. government.
 Other recent books include Power, Inc.: The Epic Rivalry Between Big Business and Government--and the Reckoning That Lies Ahead (Farrar, Straus and Giroux, 2012), Superclass: The Global Power Elite and the World They Are Making (Farrar, Straus and Giroux, 2008), and Running the World: The Inside Story of the National Security Council and the Architects of American Power (Public Affairs, 2005).
-His next book is due out in April 2017 and is entitled The Great Questions of Tomorrow (Simon & Schuster/TED Books).
+His most recent book is entitled The Great Questions of Tomorrow (Simon & Schuster/TED Books, 2017).

 Rothkopf is also a visiting professor of international and public affairs at the Columbia University School of International and Public Affairs, where he also serves as the visiting director of the International Fellows Program.
 He is or has recently served as a member of a number of boards and advisory boards including those associated with the U.S. Institute of Peace, IREX, the Johns Hopkins/Bloomberg School of Public Affairs, the Progressive Policy Institute, and the Center for the Study of the Presidency.